Justin-Tan/entropy-sgd-tf/README.md

 $ python3 train.py <args>
 ```
 ## Results
-Both CIFAR-10/100 CNNs are trained with the same hyperparameters specified in the original paper.
+The CIFAR-10 model is trained with the same hyperparameters specified in the original paper.
+Hyperparameters for CIFAR-100 are optimized using Hyperband.
+Convergence when training on both datasets is compared with vanilla SGD, Adam and momentum-based optimizers.

 ### CIFAR-10
 ```